EliasAFZ/JWebUnit_Website_Testing/README.md

 # JWebUnit_Website_Testing
-Simple test's using Junit and Jwebunit
+Simple tests using Junit and Jwebunit.